Lambertn33/laravel-saloon/README.md

 #Laravel Saloon

-Laravel saloon makes easy the API Integrations
+A package that makes easy the API Integrations by using connectors and requests